 I spend a decent amount of my free time catch-and-release fly fishing in the rivers that surround our home in Telluride.
 The land we fish was once part of a vast swath of land the Southern Ute Tribe lived on since the beginning of time, before they were forcibly placed on reservations.

 Fly fishing is an intricate sport.
-It takes careful study and dedication to understand insect patterns, river flows, and fish behavior.
+It takes careful study and dedication to understand insect patterns, river flows and fish behaviour.
 So many things have to go right for a fish to eat your fly and for you to actually get the fish to hand so you can safely release it.
 When people think of fly fishing, they often think of beautiful long looping casts in calm, open, glassy rivers where a gorgeous (and huge) fish slowly swims up and sips a fly.
 While there’s a place for that in the sport, fly fishing is often far messier and far more unpredictable.
 Sometimes you do everything right; you match the hatch, you cast perfectly, your dry fly drifts just right, and nothing.
 Over and over again.
 All day.
 Maybe even all week.
 Then, the next week you absentmindedly toss your fly out as you’re fiddling with something on your waders and sure enough, out of the shadows appears a gorgeous (and small) brook trout who sips your fly.
 In a blink you’re looking at the mazes on its back in your net.

 Oftentimes I think I wish creative work could be like those big, beautiful loops on a calm, glassy river, but fly fishing reminds me it’s okay to get into the mess.